-Q: I have decided to proceed with my travel plans even after the government's announcement advising against all international travel, including to the United States.
+Q: I have decided to proceed with my non-essential travel plans even after the government's announcement advising against all international travel, including to the United States.
 How will my time in self-isolation upon my return be treated?

 You are reminded that it is mandatory by law to remain at home until the self-isolation period is lifted.
 Such employees are required to complete the Absence Reporting Form and submit it to the Wellness & Recovery office.

 For information on travel related to university activities, please see: Can I book travel for university activities?

 All levels of government are increasingly concerned about the availability of Personal Protection Equipment (PPE) and related supplies.
 Universities across Canada are being called upon to provide support to our health care system and frontline workers.
 Requests may include access to facilities, housing, infrastructure, PPE and related supplies, and manufacturing and research capacities.

 In order to respond to each request in a coordinated manner, all new requests for SFU support should be directed to the designated point of contact below for appropriate vetting and triage: